Updated: Jun 26

 Will He judge us?

 If so, would He send a prophet to warn us?
-We have His word to guide us.
+I don't think so because we have His Word to guide us and in it He tells us to be just and love others.
 We just aren't hearing Him.

-I don't believe the kingdom of God has national boundaries.
+The kingdom of God doesn't have national boundaries.

 I believe God loves a mother from Guatemala as much as He loves me.